 It annoys me beyond belief when people tell me our podcasts "should be 20 or so minutes" on Thinking.FM...
 All-day podcasts and brick-sized books.
 Or, why 2015 was the year the long form fought back | Books | The Guardian: "There is something almost inexpressibly appealing about this, in an era when almost all other … Continue reading 2015 and the Return to Long Form

+Keep in mind...
 Focus Fracas - The Chronicle of Higher Education: "We talk a lot about distraction, but the way we tend to talk about it suffers from historical amnesia.
 Since the invention of writing, people have warned about its supposedly harmful effects.
 Socrates thought it would weaken readers’ memories.
-'Be careful,' Seneca warned, 'lest … Continue reading “Reading of many books is a distraction,’ he cautioned, that leaves the reader ‘disoriented and weak.'”
+'Be careful,' Seneca warned, 'lest … Continue reading “Reading of many books is a distraction.”

 "An American professor happened upon a manuscript by one of the Bible’s translators at Cambridge, a discovery that may shed light on how the translators worked."
 Source: Earliest Known Draft of King James Bible Is Found, Scholar Says